 Zach said, "It's not good.
 It's really really not good."
 Ignoring the merchant's attitude, Brian said, "Oh Hi Zach!
 What's up?" in a surprised and somewhat cheery voice.
 Zach said he'd made a bit of a mistake and Brian clarified, "Like 'we're all gonna' die' mistake or just you?"
+Brian's tne suggested he wouldn't be very concerned about zach's possible death.
 Zach said "No. We're all gonna' die, monstrously huge." and Brian agreed, "That's pretty big."
 Zach told Brian, "Get everyone now, because have very little time."
 Brian asked how much Zach'd had to drink and Zach said, "Not a drop, which is the scary part."
-Brian started getting that Zach was not kidding as Zach confirmed, "This is like heart attack level."
+Brian started getting that Zach wasn't kidding as Zach confirmed, "This is like heart attack level."
 At that, Brian agreed to get everyone and, putting Zach on hold, said to the air, "We can't even get through one damn day without something happening!" before heading to bang on Mikah's door.

 Having drifted into deep sleep, Mikah woke with a start to the insistent banging and angrily demanded, "What?"
 As Brian started to speak, Mikah followed that up with, "This better be good!"
-Caught with one sentence in his throat, Brian answered, "That's what I said" before explaining the situation.
-Mikah realized she needed to throw something on and head out to a common room to pick up the comms.
+Caught by the irony, with one sentence in his throat, Brian answered, "That's what I said."
+Then he explained the situation.
+Mikah realized she had to throw something on and go out to a common room to pick up the comms.
 As she did so, she considered the many ways to kill a fool of a merchant.
-While Mikah was dressing, Brian waited but decided not to wake anyone else until he knew what was happening?
+While Mikah was dressing, Brian waited but decided not to wake anyone else until he knew more about what was happening?
 Mikah came out in pajamas and fuzzy slippers, to Brian's surprise, and grabbed a comms demanding "What?"

 Zach tried to exude the confidence of a man that could provide a solution as he said, "Hi Dame Mikah, we have a problem."
 Smacking him back verbally, Mikah snarled, "What's your problem?" stressing the pronoun.
-As Zach explained the situation to her, Mikah realized his actions made it everyone's problem.
+As Zach explained the situation to her, Mikah realized what he'd done had made it everyone's problem.
 Taking a few seconds for self-pity before facing reality again, Mikah verbally ripped into Zach and Ms. Vik for not letting her take apart the gown.
-Zach pointed out that a number of the other items could be traced too.
-So it wasn't just the gown, missing the fact Mikah no longer cared at that point.
-Once she was listening again, Zach explained about the pictures, Tarulli and Arcea.
-He told her that they needed to hit Tarulli to get back the datapad, and that they needed to move "Now".
+Zach defensively pointed out that a number of the other items could be traced too.
+So it wasn't just the gown, as he missed the fact Mikah no longer cared at that point.
+When she was listening again, Zach explained about the pictures, Tarulli and Arcea.
+He told her they had to hit Tarulli to get back the datapad, and that they needed to move "Now".
 As she listened, Mikah turned to Brian and said, "Wake up Zimzod."

-Calling The Cavalry For Help Telling Zach to stay where he was, Mikah told him she was going to take care of things, and hung up before calling Duke Norris' offices for Captain Diievard.
-Her call surprised the tech answering at the Duke's offices on the overnight shift.
-Mikah said this was an emergency and, as the face on the screen tried to adjust to 'confused', Mikah realized it was an android answering system.
+Calling The Cavalry For Help Telling Zach to stay where he was, Mikah told him she was going to take care of things and hung up before calling Duke Norris' offices to try and get to Captain Diievard.
+Her call seemed to surprise the tech answering at the Duke's offices on the overnight shift.
+Mikah said the call was an emergency and, as the face on the screen tried to adjust to 'confused', Mikah realized it was an android answering system.
 When it said Captain Diievard was off duty and tried to redirect her, Mikah held firm and was asked for a brief description of the problem?
 Mikah said, "It has to do with classified information Captain Diievard was aware of.
-The AI considered that and asked her to hold.
+The AI considered that before asking her to hold.
 After a two to three minute gap, the Captain's voice answered behind a privacy graphic.

 As she was waiting, Brian asked her about IRIS and Mikah said she was already on the comms.
 As he persisted, Mikah snarled, "Call them.
 You have their number too.
 I'm not the only one."
 As Diievard answered, Mikah explained that their idiot broker had spilled the beans on the Quasar Viper.
 The privacy graphic suddenly dropped to reveal a very unkempt Captain Diievard angrily demanding, "What?!"
 Mikah simply said, "It's not my fault.
 It's all Zach's fault."
 Before Diievard could come up with what he felt was an appropriate answer, Mikah told the Captain what she knew about the situation.
 The look on his face suggested Captain Diievard's antacids were failing him as he asked what they were doing about the situation?